RosettaCommons/demos/tutorials/advanced_rosetta_scripting/README.md

 - How to use debugging movers to observe scripted trajectories
 - How to assemble more complicated protocols from simpler building-blocks
 - How to use variable substitution and file inclusion in a script
-- How to control large-scale sampling
+- How specialized grid sampling movers interact with RosettaScripts

+We recommend completing the [introductory RosettaScripting tutorial](../rosetta_scripting/README.md) to familiarize yourself with general RosettaScripts concepts before moving on to this tutorial.

 ## Controlling the FoldTree within RosettaScripts